Bringing back the cycling brand worn by winners of the Tour de France and Giro d'Italia...

 Recently, Brancale was reborn as a United States-based cycling apparel company.
 This new incarnation of Brancale will look a lot like the old one.
 We will make most of Brancale's products where they used to be made: in Europe.
 In an era when it is increasingly rare, Brancale is committed to making its apparel in countries with a rich heritage of the sport of cycling.

 A core tenet of our company is to produce Brancale apparel using the best European specialty craftspeople.
 This will honor Brancale's heritage and result in superior quality products.
 Currently, our cycling shoes and apparel are made in Italy in a small village in the north of the country.
-Our leather cycling gloves are made by one of the finest glove makers in England.
+Our leather cycling gloves are made in both Italy and England.
 We've even decided to make a few of Brancale's accessories in the United States, to celebrate the company's new roots.

 Free shipping on all orders over $200